jeffersonmwatati/E-commerce-Sales-Analysis-Hackathon/README.md

 ## Data Cleaning Process
 Using Excel
-I began by renaming the dataset to a standardized name, "ecommerce", for consistency.
+I began by renaming the dataset to a standardized name, **"ecommerce"**, for consistency.
 Next, I renamed the columns to remove spaces and ensure they followed a uniform naming convention.
 I then checked and corrected the data types of each column, ensuring accuracy.
 To maintain uniformity, all numerical columns were formatted to remove decimal places.

-To handle missing data, I used Excel’s Filter function to identify and remove partially empty columns.
-The process involved:
+To handle missing data, I used Excel’s **Filter function** to identify and remove partially empty columns.

-Selecting the entire dataset and applying a filter (Data > Filter).

-Clicking the drop-down arrow on each column header, unchecking all values except "Blanks".

-Selecting the entire column, right-clicking, and choosing Delete.

-Removing the filter (Data > Clear Filter).

-Initially, the dataset contained 1,000 records.
-After removing columns with missing values, the final dataset had 810 records.
+Initially, the dataset contained **1,000 records**.
+After removing columns with missing values, the final dataset had **810 records**.

-Using Python
+**Using Python**
 To ensure data integrity, I checked for duplicate records using Python.
 The results showed no duplicates in the dataset:

-Total records before: 810
+  - **Total records before: 810**

-Total records after: 810
+  - **Total records after: 810**

-Duplicates removed: 0

-Using SQL
+  - **Duplicates removed: 0**

+**Using SQL**
 After importing the dataset into a database, I needed to convert the OrderDate column from text to a date format.
 The rest of the columns already had the correct data types, ensuring smooth data processing.